-Your uncle wants you to kiss and hug him every time you say hello and goodbye.
-Your swimming coach stays in the changing room while you get undressed.
+Your uncle wants you Your swimming

+to kiss and hug him coach stays in the

+every time you say changing room while

+hello and goodbye. you get undressed.

-Your friend wants to hold hands with you as you walk around the school.
+Your friend wants to Your Grandma wants

+hold hands with you you to sit on her knee

-Your Grandma wants you to sit on her knee while she reads you a story.
+as you walk around while she reads you

+the school. a story.

 Your cousin wants to practice doing a twist burn on your arm.
 Your big brother wants you to ride your bike down the biggest hill in town with no brakes.

-A little kid at school keeps trying to kiss you.
+A little kid at school Your Grandad always

-Your Grandad always chases you and tickles you.
+keeps trying to kiss chases you and

+you. tickles you.

-Appendix 30 Boss badge
+Appendix 29 Boss of my body scenarios

-Print on A4, one badge per student
+Appendix 30 Boss badge Print on A4, one badge per student